CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 If you see the title of the deck pop up, you are ready to start reviewing! 👍

-## Suggesting a Change
+## Suggesting Changes

-### Editing Card Content
+### Editing Card Content and Tags

-Not every Anki deck will be perfect — some might have typos, content errors, strange formatting, or other issues.
+Not every Anki deck is perfect — typos, content errors, strange formatting, or other issues might crop up.
 There might even be some errors in this very document that will get changed in the future!

 One huge strength of AnkiCollab is the ability to let the maintainer know that there might be an issue with a deck.

+⚠ In this section, we'll be showing how to change a card's content within the fields, but the process is **identical** for tags.

 Let's say you subscribe to a deck and find this card: